- Executive Team

 Director, Fraser Mine - Sudbury Operations

-Shayne Wisniewski is the Director of Fraser Mine for Xstrata Nickel.
+Shayne Wisniewski is the Director of Fraser Mine for Sudbury Integrated Nickel Operations.
 He has over 25 years of experience in the mining industry, 5 years of which were in Chile and Peru, S.A.
-Shayne joined Xstrata Nickel again in 1997, and has held management roles in the mill and mines.
+Shayne joined Sudbury Integrated Nickel Operations again in 1997, and has held management roles in the mill and mines.
 He directed the completion and conversion of the Nickel Rim South Project to an operating mine in 2010 exceeding safety, production and feasibility expectations.
 In his current role as Director of Fraser Mine, Shayne is accountable for the mine operations as well as overseeing two capital projects (Morgan and Bowtie).

 Shayne has a degree in Civil Engineering from the Royal Military College of Canada.
 He is currently a member of the Board of Directors for the Sudbury Food Bank.